All horses, ponies, donkeys and related animals (including zoo species like zebras) must have a horse passport.

 - when a vet examines or treats your animal

-You could get a fine of up to £5000 if you can’t show a valid horse passport for an animal in your care.
+You could get an unlimited fine if you can’t show a valid horse passport for an animal in your care.

 Contact your local Trading Standards office if you suspect someone is keeping an animal without a passport.